-The methods of determining fair value for the principal classes of investments are detailed below.
+The methods of determining fair value for the principal classes of investments are detailed on the next page.

 - Equities and fixed income securities which are traded in an active market are included at the quoted price, which is normally the bid price.
-Transaction costs arising on all investment purchases and sales are charged to the Fund Account within change in market value by adding to purchase costs and netting against sale proceeds, as appropriate for all investment types. - The fair value of fixed income securities which comprise various types of debt instruments which are unquoted or not actively traded on a quoted market are either based on advice from the respective investment manager or are evaluated by pricing vendors using financial models and comparable security data.

-- The value of shipping and pooled investment vehicles which are unquoted or not actively traded on a quoted market, are estimated by the Committee based on advice from the respective investment manager.
+Transaction costs arising on all investment purchases and sales are charged to the Fund Account within change in market value by adding to purchase costs and netting against sale proceeds, as appropriate for all investment types. - The fair value of fixed income securities which comprise various types of debt instruments which are unquoted or not actively traded on a quoted market are either based on advice from the respective investment manager or are evaluated by pricing vendors using financial models and comparable security data. - The value of shipping and pooled investment vehicles which are unquoted or not actively traded on a quoted market, are valued by the respective investment manager.
 Where the value of a pooled investment vehicle is primarily driven by the fair value of its underlying assets, the net asset value advised by the fund manager is normally considered a suitable approximation to fair value.
-Where the last valuation provided by the investment manager is prior to the year-end, the valuation is adjusted for cash flows in the intervening period. - Unitised pooled investment vehicles which are not traded on an active market but where the manager is able to demonstrate that they are priced daily, weekly or at each month end, and are substantially traded on all pricing days, are included at the last price provided by the manager at or before year-end. - Property is valued at open market value as at 31 March 2022, determined in accordance with the Royal Institution of Chartered Surveyors' Appraisal and Valuation Standards and the Practice Statement contained therein.
-The properties have been valued by Cushman and Wakefield (C&W), Chartered Surveyors, an external independent valuer with recognised and relevant professional qualifications who has recent experience of the locations and types of properties held by the Scheme, taking account of, amongst other things, the current estimate of rental values and market yield. - Futures are contractual arrangements to buy or sell a specified financial instrument at a specific price at a predetermined future date, are traded in standardised amounts on regulated exchanges, and are subject to daily cash margin requirements.
+Where the last valuation provided by the investment manager is prior to the year-end, the valuation is adjusted for cash flows in the intervening period. - Unitised pooled investment vehicles which are not traded on an active market but where the manager is able to demonstrate that they are priced daily, weekly or at each month end, and are substantially traded on all pricing days, are included at the last price provided by the manager at or before year-end. - Property is valued at open market value as at 31 March 2023, determined in accordance with the Royal Institution of Chartered Surveyors' Appraisal and Valuation Standards and the Practice Statement contained therein.
+The properties have been valued by Knight Frank, Chartered Surveyors, on behalf of Nuveen managed properties and Cushman and Wakefield, Chartered Surveyors, on behalf of LaSalle managed properties, external independent valuers with recognised and relevant professional qualifications who have recent experience of the locations and types of properties held by the Scheme, taking account of, amongst other things, the current estimate of rental values and market yield. - Futures are contractual arrangements to buy or sell a specified financial instrument at a specific price at a predetermined future date, are traded in standardised amounts on regulated exchanges, and are subject to daily cash margin requirements.
 They are valued at the fair value as determined by the closing exchange price as at the year-end. - Swaps are contractual agreements between two parties to exchange streams of payments over time based on specified notional amounts, and normally transacted over-the-counter (OTC).
 They are valued at the current value of future expected cash flows arising from the swap, determined using a discounted cash flow model and market data at the reporting date. - Forward foreign exchange contracts are customised contracts transacted in the OTC market.
-They are valued by determining the gain or loss that would arise from closing out the contract at the year-end by entering into an equal or opposite contract at that date.
+They are valued by determining the gain or loss that would arise from closing out the contract at the year-end by entering into an equal or opposite contract at that date. - Options are contractual agreements that convey the right, but not the obligation, for the purchaser either to buy or sell a specified amount of a financial instrument at a fixed price, either at a fixed future date or at any time within a specified period.
+The fair value for OTC options is determined using corroborative indicative quoted prices for closing out the options as at the year-end.